amateur80lvl/lxcex/README.md

 Start the container.
 Inside, `ls /mnt/myserver/shared-dir` should work as expected.

 The solution is fragile.
-If autofs is restarted, it remounts top directories and contaner does not see them anymore.
+If autofs is restarted, it remounts top directories and containers do not see them anymore.

 Another approach could be a NFS client in userspace, but there are not so many implementations in the wild.
 I gave [this one](https://github.com/sahlberg/fuse-nfs) a try but it failed.